 This step involves copying the source files into a redshift table using the native copy command of redshift.
 For doing this, log in to the AWS management console and navigate to Query Editor from the redshift console.
 Once in Query editor type the following command and execute.

 Where access_key_id and secret_access_key represents the IAM credentials

-The above steps to load data into Redshift is advisable only in case of a complete overwrite of a redshift table.
-In most cases, there is already data existing in the redshift table and there is a need to update the already existing primary keys and insert the new rows.
+The above steps to load data into Redshift are advisable only in case of a complete overwrite of a Redshift table.
+In most cases, there is already data existing in the Redshift table and there is a need to update the already existing primary keys and insert the new rows.
 In such cases, we first need to load the data from S3 into a temporary table and then insert it to the final destination table.

 create temp table stage (like target_table_name)

 Note that creating the table using the ‘like’ keyword is important here since the staging table structure should be similar to the target table structure including the distribution keys.

 Step 5: Delete the Rows which are Already Present in the Target Table: